Are you one of the many sports facility owners who have let the search for new scheduling software fall to the bottom of their to-do list?

 We developed eSoft Planner in 2007 because we knew that a web-based system for sports facilities would save users from worrying about servers, backups, or updates.

-Of course, many other scheduling systems have joined us online since we got started, and web-based is now the default option for most.
-So let’s review a list of recommended features you’ll find with web-based schedulers (not exhaustive, but just a jumping off point):
+Of course, many other scheduling systems have joined us online since we got started.
+Web-based is now the default option for most.
+So, let’s review a list of recommended features you’ll find with web-based schedulers (not exhaustive, but just a jumping off point):

 - operating hours – customize the times of day and year that your clients can schedule, and put them on repeat so you don’t have to update them often